-9.3 Soil compaction around retained trees
+9.4 Soil compaction around retained trees.

-9.3.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
+9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.
+This can affect existing trees and can also make it harder for new trees to establish.

-9.3.2 To avoid the roots of the retained trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing.
+9.4.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing (as mentioned above).